aridjayarecipes/cutesrecipes.web.app/content/post/1823-how-to-make-speedy-pomegranate-jelly.md

 Hello everybody, it's John, welcome to my recipe site.
 Today, I'm gonna show you how to prepare a special dish, pomegranate jelly.
 One of my favorites food recipes.
 This time, I'm gonna make it a little bit tasty.
 This will be really delicious.

 Pomegranate jelly recipe, made with the juice from sweet red seeds of fresh pomegranates, lemon juice If you plan to store your jelly on a shelf, and not in the refrigerator, you need special canning.
-Making &amp; Canning Pomegranate Jelly from Fresh Pomegranates.
+Making & Canning Pomegranate Jelly from Fresh Pomegranates.
 Making pomegranate jelly starts by extracting pomegranate juice from fresh pomegranates.
 (You can also use bottled pomegranate juice instead.)
 Pomegranate jelly is a fantastic way to capture the flavor of fresh pomegranates and enjoy it all year long.
 This pomegranate jelly recipe is a simple combination of pure pomegranate juice, sugar.

 Pomegranate jelly is one of the most popular of recent trending meals on earth.
 It's enjoyed by millions every day.
 It's simple, it's fast, it tastes yummy.
 They are fine and they look wonderful.
 Pomegranate jelly is something which I have loved my entire life.